-On rare occasions, the light reaching the moon resembles the color of blood, but there is no way of predicting this in advance.
-So there are no grounds to call any particular lunar eclipse a blood moon until it actually shows its color.
-But when it does occur, the explanation is simple.
+During a lunar eclipse, the Moon can sometimes turn red.
+The light reaching the Moon resembles the “color of blood,” but there is no way of predicting this in advance.
+So there are no grounds to call any particular lunar eclipse a “blood Moon” until it actually shows its color.
+But when it does occur, the explanation is simple:

 “During a total lunar eclipse, white sunlight hitting the atmosphere on the sides of the Earth gets absorbed and then radiated out (scattered).
 Blue-colored light is most affected,” NASA officials wrote online.
 “That is, the atmosphere filters out (scatters away) most of the blue-colored light.
 What’s left over is the orange- and red-colored light.”

-So while a tetrad of total lunar eclipses is somewhat unusual, it is not extraordinarily so, and certainly nothing to make a fuss about.
-After all, the only thing that happens during a lunar eclipse is that the Moon spends a couple of hours passing through the Earth’s shadow, hardly something to be concerned about.
+So a Moon turning red is nothing to fear.
+The only thing that happens during a lunar eclipse is that the Moon spends a couple of hours passing through the Earth’s shadow, hardly something to be concerned about.

 While we now have a clear understanding of much of what’s going on in the sky, people once routinely believed that astronomical events such as eclipses and comets were harbingers of disaster and doom.